openhp/HeatPumpController/README.md

 | **Err:_errorcode_**	| Error code: 1 = temperature sensor error, 2 = Hot side pressure too high  3 = cold side pressure too low. |

 ##  Appendix C: secret appendix
 Are you still reading?
-If yes, your are interested in.
-And this appendix is for you.<br>
+If yes, your are interested in and this appendix is for you.<br>
-About sensors: do not use cheap "waterproof epoxy covered" sensors.
-Waterproof lasts for a short time.<br>
+About sensors: do not use cheap "waterproof epoxy-covered" sensors.
+"Waterproof" lasts for a short time.<br>
-Buy raw DS18B20s, cheap or not cheap doesn't matter - I've never seen "bad" DSes.
-Solder sensors and cover them with two layers of 2-component epoxy resin as pictured below.<br>
+Buy DS18B20s chips.
+Cheap or not cheap doesn't matter - I've never seen "bad" DSes.
+Solder sensors to the wires and cover the sensors with a two layers of 2-component epoxy resin as pictured below.<br>
 {-picture here-}<br>
 For sensors at compressor and discharge (+100°C and higher) add heat resistant sleeves for each wire.<br>
 {-picture here-}<br>
-To get precise temperature sensors must be covered from ambient air temperature influence with additional thermal insulation.
-Temperature readings from most of sensors are interesting, but +/- few degrees does not matter.
+To get precise temperature readings sensors must be insulated from ambient air temperature influence with additional thermal insulation.
+Temperature readings from most of sensors are interesting, but +/- few degree does not matter.
 So most of sensors can be covered with insulation as you wish.
-But 2 sensors "Before evaporator" and "After evaporator" are critical to EEV those needs extra attention.
-This sensors temperatures must be as close to copper tube temperature as it possible.
-So make wiring as pictured below.
+But 2 sensors "Before evaporator" and "After evaporator" are critical to EEV and needs extra attention.
+Temperature of this sensors must be as close to the temperature of copper tube  as it possible.
+So install Tae and Tbe sensors as pictured below.
 You can use thermal paste, but there is no significant difference with much more available silicone.<br>
 {-picture here-}<br>
-Water(glycole)<->refrigerant heat exchangers.
-You can use plated heat exchangers.
-Works good.
-Costs money.
-Oxygen brazing with silver(20%+)-copper solder required.
+Water(glycol)<->refrigerant heat exchangers.
+You can use plate heat exchangers.
+Pros: best efficiency.
+Cons: costs money.
+And requires oxygen brazing with "(20%+)silver-copper" solder.
 {-picture here-}<br>
 You can build your own "tube-in-tube" heat exchangers.
 It's not hard.
-Little cheaper.
-Worse heat exchange.
-Soldering is very easy.
+Cheaper.
+The heat exchange efficiency is worse.
+Very easy soldering.
 {-pictures here-}<br>
-And do not think "I'll get old AC unit parts...
+And also you can think "I'll take old AC parts...
 Housing...
 Slightly change...
-A hour or two, day of work maximum, and i'll got a refrigerant<->water heat exchanger for a penny!"
-That was first thing I've tried.
-The idea is obvious but it's a huge waste of time with horrible look and very average or poor result.
-If you are building ground loop to floor loop (or -to water tank) system you can take only comressor and refrigerant charge from old AC.
+A hour or two, day of work maximum, and i'll got a refrigerant<->water heat exchanger in for a penny!"
+This idea is obvious.
+That was a first thing I've tried and do not want to try it anymore.
+You can also try this, but remember: it'll take much more than a day and much more than few $$, even if you have unlimited access to older ACs.

 ##  Appendix D: Firmware options and fine tunings